How It Works

 What Else Should I Know?

 Cost: The cost of a kettlebell ranges from $10 to $100 depending on the weight of the kettlebells (heavier ones are more expensive).
-You may want to buy DVDs or sign up for classes to learn the basics of a kettlebell workout.
+You may want to sign up for classes in person or online to learn the basics of a kettlebell workout.

 Good for beginners?
 Yes, if you take a class or pick a DVD that's for beginners and use a lighter kettlebell.
 There are also more advanced kettlebell workouts for those who are fit.